 Using light weights also allows you to practice good lifting form as well as prepare your muscles with the necessary adaptations to start increasing weight through progressive overload.

 With that being said, you should eventually move on to lifting heavier weights for low reps if you want to maximize muscle gains.

-Why heavy weight lifting is ideal for building muscle:
+Why heavy weight lifting is ideal for building muscle and getting buff:

 - Progressive overload is essential for muscle gain.
 You will quickly plateau if you don’t increase weight.
 That means stagnating muscle and strength gains.